US · AI law tracker

 HR 7058 — US

 HR 7058 is an AI governance agency report from US, currently introduced.
-A US House bill was introduced to mandate Secretary of State assessments of generative AI risks from foreign adversaries [1].
+A proposed bill [1] would direct the Secretary of State to assess risks from foreign adversaries using generative AI.
 AIGI tracks 3 primary-source updates on this bill; the most recent was published on 2026-05-12.

 Status & timeline